band crush: miniature tigers

 Normally, this would be a totally terrifying experience.
 But thanks to the record's summery aesthetic and addicting synthpop beats, it's more like re-reading your diary in the sun, while eating your favorite candy and sipping on a Mondo Cooler (not so bad).

 I had the chance to chat with frontman Charlie Brand and guitarist Algernon Quashie of the indie four-piece about their favorite rom-coms, where their lyrical inspiration really comes from (not my diary, surprisingly), and how they pass their time on the tour bus.
-Check out the interview below and then see where you can catch Miniature Tigers on tour in your city this summer with The Griswolds, and how to score a pair of tickets (seriously).
+Check out the interview below!

 Your lyrics basically feel like you've hacked into my personal diary.
 Where does the inspiration come from?